All in-person Extension meetings, events and classes are canceled through May 31.

 - A bulb garden of cold-hardy spring bulbs like tulips, daffodils, crocus, hyacinth and others can be planted in pots to bloom indoors in late winter.

 - Bulbs can be forced into bloom through cold treatment and then placing them in a cool, sunny window in your house.

 - Bulbs should be firm and free of mildew and mold.

 - Select pots that are six to eight inches deep, have good drainage and will fit into your refrigerator.

 - Plant the bulbs close together in the pot using new commercial potting soil.
-Do not use garden soil from the outdoors.
+Do not use garden soil.